-But it’s good to be aware that your sauce will become significantly richer as a result of adding dairy, so you should factor this into your portion sizes.
-The sauce will also be more calorific (which isn’t always a bad thing!).
+But it’s good to be aware that your sauce can become significantly richer as a result of adding dairy, so you should factor this into your portion sizes.

 If dairy isn’t your thing, you can try adding some olive oil.
 Or avocado.

-This is another method that you can always rely on, you’re always going to have some milk in the fridge.
+Pros: this is another method that you can always rely on, you’re always going to have some milk or butter in the fridge.

 Add an acidic ingredient

 It might sound like a bad idea to add another harsh flavor to try and mask another one, but small amounts of acid can help reduce the ‘bite’ of too much mustard.

 Lime juice, lemon juice, and a splash of vinegar can all help.
 If wine would suit your dish, this will also work, but make sure you let it cook-off.